Mauritius Hydrographic Service (MHS)

 Sale of Navigational Charts

-In April 2009, a protocol for the sale of navigational chart was signed with the Government of India.
-Till date, eleven navigational charts have been produced by Indian National Hydrographic Office (INHO).
+India is the Chart Producer nation for Mauritius and a protocol for the sale of navigational products has been signed between the Government of Mauritius and the Government of India.
+Till date, 12 navigational charts and 14 Electronic Navigational Charts have been produced by the Indian National Hydrographic Office (INHO).
 The list of charts is as follows:-

 No. Sheet No. Sheet Description Date of Publication